INF-YT/INF-YTimetab/README.md

 About
 -----

-INF-YTimetab is one component in the Informatics Young Team's [ILWHack-winning project](http://data.inf.ed.ac.uk/ilwhack/), illustrating the awesome crossovers and mashups that could occur if the University opened up its data sources.
+INF-YTimetab is one component in the INF-YT's [ILWHack-winning project](http://data.inf.ed.ac.uk/ilwhack/), illustrating the awesome crossovers and mashups that could occur if the University opened up its data sources.